rockstor/rockstor-doc/concepts.rst

 -----

 A share is created by carving out a chunk from a pool.
-Shares can be resized at a later time as well as exported via NFS or SMB protocols.
+Shares can be resized at a later time as well as exported via NFS, SMB, or AFP protocols.

 Snapshot
 --------